Reading time:

 Why grounding works

 Overwhelm lives in your head and your nervous system, not in the present moment.
 Grounding works by interrupting that loop and giving your attention something concrete to hold instead.
+The mechanism is physiological as much as psychological: sensory engagement activates the parasympathetic nervous system, which is responsible for the body's calm state.
+Research supports grounding as an evidence-informed tool for acute anxiety, and it appears in standard DBT and trauma-informed care toolkits for this reason.
 Because it runs through the senses, it works even when your thinking brain has gone offline, which is exactly when you need it most.

 5-4-3-2-1

 The classic for a reason.
+A 2025 trial in nursing students found the technique significantly reduced acute anxiety, with the proportion reporting high anxiety dropping from 23% to 4% after practising it.
+Small sample, but a real signal.
 Name five things you can see, four you can feel, three you can hear, two you can smell, and one you can taste.
 Going through the senses one by one pulls you steadily back into the room.
 You do not have to finish the whole list, getting started is usually enough.

 Breathe out for longer than you breathe in

 A long exhale is one of the fastest physical signals that the threat has passed.
+Research on the vagus nerve shows why: extended exhalations stimulate the parasympathetic nervous system directly, slowing heart rate and signalling safety throughout the body.
 In for four, out for six, a few times.
 There is more on this in what to do in the first 60 seconds of sensory overload, which uses the same idea.

 A physical anchor